FlourishingLab/goodforyou/README.md

   (- response endpoint signals if new insight (how to prevent wait?))
   - create list of domains with insights in frontend

+- add uid and other labels to logs

 - dimension http representation!
 "Meaning & Purpose" isn't good cause spaces and & character